Couples fight for one fundamental reason: they bring their childhood defenses into their relationship.

 And it usually happens in one of two ways.

-Either you’re a “HAILSTORM” or a “TURTLE”.
+In your relationship you’ll tend to be a “HAILSTORM” or a “TURTLE”.

 And then after some time together (2 months to 2 years), the drugs wear off, the Power Struggle Stage begins, and these same two people begin to drive each other crazy!